Why do Cast Iron Boilers Leak/Crack?

 Steam Boilers

-Another cause of leaks in a steam boiler is chlorides.
-When chlorides cause a leak, it will create holes in the iron at the top of the boiler.
-Some of these holes can get very large.
-I have seen holes large enough to stick your fist in.
-The water level in a steam boiler should be kept at the manufacturer’s specs which will be inches from the floor or bottom of the boiler jacket to the surface of the water in sight glass tube.
-This level may be 1/2 to 3/4 of the sight glass tube.
-This means the boiler is not full of water.
-The iron exposed above the water level get much hotter than the iron below the water level as the water takes away some of the heat.
-The boiling in the boiler is very violent.
-The water will bounce off the internal sections above the water level.
-The water will flash off rapidly and leave behind the chemicals and minerals.
-Since chlorides are cumulative, they will eventually start deteriorating the iron and you cannot stop it.
+Chloride Corrosion - Chlorides are a significant contributor to leaks in steam boilers.
+When chlorides cause a leak, they create holes in the iron at the top of the boiler.
+Some of these holes can become quite substantial; instances have been observed where holes are large enough to fit a fist through.
+The water level in a steam boiler should be maintained according to the manufacturer's specifications, which typically is measured from the floor or bottom of the boiler jacket to the surface of the water in the sight glass tube, normally within 1/2 to 3/4 of the sight glass tube.
+This measurement is referred to as the "Normal Water Level" (NWL), indicating that the boiler is not completely full of water.
+The iron exposed above the water level experiences higher temperatures than the iron submerged in water, as the water absorbs some of the heat.
+Boiling within the boiler is highly vigorous, causing water to bounce off internal sections above the water level.
+As the water rapidly vaporizes, it leaves behind chemicals and minerals.
+Due to the cumulative nature of chlorides, they eventually begin to deteriorate the iron, and this process cannot be halted once it starts.